sertansenturk/tomato/README.md

 plt.show()
 ```

-You can refer to the jupyter notebooks in [demos](https://github.com/sertansenturk/tomato/blob/master/demos) folder for detailed, interactive examples.
+You can refer to the Jupyter notebooks in [demos](https://github.com/sertansenturk/tomato/blob/master/demos) folder for detailed, interactive examples.

 ## Installation